Swing Trading with Swing•Genie

 It's not a get rich quick scheme.
 Utilized correctly Swing•Genie assists traders in generating a slow and study, make some money, income stream.

-Swing traders are focused on one half of one of these parabolic swings.
-From the troughs to the peak or in shorting a stock, from the peak to the troughs, irreguardless of the fractal element / time frame you have chosen to trade.
+Swing traders are focused on one-half of one of these parabolic swings.
+From the troughs to the peak or in shorting a stock, from the peak to the troughs, irregardless of the fractal element/time frame you have chosen to trade.

 Absolutely read and take to heart the page on Risk & Money Management, before you risk any of your own money.